-From a conceptual point of view, a much more difficult problem is here concerned with the conditions on non-resonance for the frequencies.
-In the case of a torus having maximal dimension, one must choose the $n$ frequencies $\omega_1,\ldots,\omega_n$ so as to satisfy a strong non-resonance condition.
+The non-resonance conditions on the frequencies represent a definitely more delicate problem.
+We recall that in order to apply Kolmogorov's theorem for a maximal dimensional torus, one must choose the $n$ frequencies $\omega_1,\ldots,\omega_n$ so as to satisfy a strong non-resonance condition.
 A typical request is that they obey a Diophantine condition, i.e., that the sequence $\left\{\alpha_r\right\}_{r\ge 1}$ appearing in the inequality~(\ref{cond_non_ris_freq_vel}) must be such that $\alpha_r\ge\gamma/(rK)^\tau$ with suitable positive values of the constant $\gamma$ and $\tau\,$.
-This choice must be made at the very beginning of the procedure, and the perturbed invariant torus that is found at the end has {\sl the same} frequencies as the unperturbed one.
-The reason is that at every step a small translation of the actions is introduced in order to keep the frequencies constant.
+This choice must be made at the very beginning of the procedure, and the perturbed invariant torus that is found at the end has {\it the same\/} frequencies as the unperturbed one.
+This is assured by introducing, at every step, a small translation of the actions which keeps the frequencies constant.

-In the case of the elliptic lower dimensional torus one deals instead with two separate set of frequencies, namely $\vet{\omega}^{(0)}\in\reali^{n_1}$ which characterize the orbits on the torus, and the transverse frequencies $\vet{\Omega}^{(0)}\in\reali^{n_2}$ that are related to the oscillation of orbits close to but not lying on the torus.
-By the way, this justifies the adjective ``transverse'' that is commonly used.
-Now, the frequencies $\vet{\omega}^{(0)}$ on the torus can be chosen in an arbitrary manner, but the transverse frequencies $\vet{\Omega}^{(0)}$ are functions of $\vet{\omega}^{(0)}$, being given by the Hamiltonian.
+In the case of the elliptic lower dimensional torus one deals instead with two separate set of frequencies, namely $\vet{\omega}^{(0)}\in\reali^{n_1}$ which characterize the orbits on the torus, and the transverse frequencies $\vet{\Omega}^{(0)}\in\reali^{n_2}$ that are related to the oscillations of orbits close to but not lying on the torus.
+Now, the frequencies $\vet{\omega}^{(0)}$ on the torus can be chosen in an arbitrary way, but the transverse frequencies $\vet{\Omega}^{(0)}$ are functions of $\vet{\omega}^{(0)}$, being given by the Hamiltonian.
 This is easily understood by considering the case of a periodic orbit, i.e., $n_1=1$, since in that case the transverse frequencies are related to the eigenvalues of the monodromy matrix.